AllenNeuralDynamics/aind-data-schema/README.md

 }
 ```

-## Installation and Upgrade
+## Installing and Upgrading

-To use the latest version of the software, install from PyPI:
+To install the latest version:
 ```
 pip install aind-data-schema
 ```

+Every merge to the `main` branch is automatically tagged with a new major/minor/patch version and uploaded to PyPI.
 To upgrade to the latest version:
 ```
 pip install aind-data-schema --upgrade
 ```